Blue Stars Drum and Bugle Corps: Rebuilding years (1982-2003)

+World Class return and growth (2003–present)

 Disaster loomed in 2003, however, when the corps's fundraising bingo operation suddenly began losing money.
 A plea to the drum corps public resulted in an influx of funds that saw the corps survive the season that culminated with its fourth DCI title--- earned while going undefeated in competition.
 The reorganization resulting from the crisis directed more attention across the river from Wisconsin into Minnesota and out into the rest of the Midwest with the result that the corps doubled in size from 53 to over one hundred members and moved into Division II competition for 2004.

 With the move to Division II, the Blue Stars began planning for expansion to the then-maximum drum corps size of 135 members and a return to Division I competition.
 In 2004, the corps placed 5th in Division II, rose to 3rd place in 2005, and returned to Division I competition in 2006 for the first time since 1982.
 In 2006 and 2007, the corps finished in 14th place at the DCI Division I World Championship Finals.
 In 2007, the corps introduced a more contemporary uniform design, abandoning the cross-straps and buckle used for the majority of its existence, although their trademark helmet was retained until late in the 2008 season.
 In 2008, the Blue Stars qualified for World Class Championship Finals for the first time since 1979, and finished in 8th place each season from 2008 to 2010.
-In 2010, the corps finished with a 91.9, the highest World Class finals score in corps history.
-The corps missed finals for a single season in 2012 when they placed 13th, before re-entering finals in 2013 placing 12th, and moving up to 9th place in 2014.
+The corps slipped to 11th place in 2011 and missed finals for a single season in 2012 when they placed 13th, before re-entering finals in 2013 placing 12th, and moving up to 9th place in 2014 for their 50th anniversary season.
 After placing 11th, 9th, and 10th respectively from 2015 to 2017, the corps again finished 8th in the 2018 and 2019 seasons.
 In 2020, the corps cancelled its season (along with the rest of DCI) due to the COVID-19 pandemic.

+Building upon the Blue Stars' resurgence in the late 2000s and 2010s, the corps continued to make significant strides in the post-pandemic era.
+In 2021, Drum Corps International resumed operations with a non-competitive "Celebration Tour," allowing corps to perform without the pressures of scoring.
+The Blue Stars participated, marking their return to the field after the canceled 2020 season.
+The 2022 season was a milestone year for the Blue Stars.
+They achieved a 7th place finish at the DCI World Championship Finals for the first time since 1977 with a score of 92.775, a record high for the corps in World Class competition.
+In 2023, the corps faced challenges and placed 11th before rebounding and earning another 8th place finish in 2024 for their 60th anniversary season.